 \subsection{Datasets}

-The experiments are conducted on the four real-world datasets\footnote{\url{https://drive.google.com/drive/folders/1ahiLmzU7cGRPXf5qGMqtAChte2eYp9gI}}: Movie Lens 10M (abbreviated as {Movie}), MIND Small Dev(abbreviated as {MIND}), Amazon Books(abbreviated as {Amazon}), Tmall Click (abbreviated as {Tmall}). {Movie} is a public film rating dataset, {MIND} is a news recommendation dataset collected by Microsoft, {Amazon} is a dataset documenting book purchases and ratings on the Amazon e-commerce site, {Tmall} records the shopping behaviors of users on Alibaba's Tmall marketplace.
+The experiments are conducted on the four real-world datasets\footnote{\url{https://drive.google.com/drive/folders/1ahiLmzU7cGRPXf5qGMqtAChte2eYp9gI}}: Movie Lens 10M (\textbf{Movie}), MIND Small Dev (\textbf{MIND}), Amazon Books (\textbf{Amazon}), and Tmall Click (\textbf{Tmall}). {Movie} is a public film rating dataset, {MIND} is a news recommendation dataset from Microsoft, {Amazon} contains book purchase and rating data from Amazon platform, {Tmall} records the shopping behaviors on Alibaba's Tmall marketplace.
 We process all datasets into a form of implicit feedback, where interactions between users and items are marked as 1, and non-interactions as 0.
-Additionally, users with fewer than 15 interactions were filtered out, with the post-filtering data statistics presented in {Table \ref{table:dataset_statistics}}.
-For each dataset, 10\% of users are randomly selected as validation users, 10\% as test users, and all remaining users as training users.
+Users with fewer than 15 interactions are filtered out, with the post-filtering data statistics presented in {Table \ref{table:dataset_statistics}}.
+For each dataset, 10\% of users are randomly selected as validation users, 10\% as test users, and remaining users as training users.
 For training users, each interaction sequence is constrained to the most recent 70 interactions, with shorter sequences padded with zeros.
 The first 69 interactions serve as input, while the 70th is used as the label.
 For validation and test users, the first half of their interaction history is used as input, with the second half serving as labels for prediction.